AU Patient Summary Implementation Guide

 Page standards status: Informative

-This guide is built on top of the FHIR standard and, where available, AU Base.
-It is compliant with the profile conformance requirements in AU Core and IPS.
+This guide is built on top of the FHIR standard and, where available, AU Core, IPS, and AU Base.
+AU Patient Summary (AU PS) is compliant with the conformance requirements in IPS and the profile only conformance requirements in AU Core.

-The context of AU Patient Summary within the set of HL7 AU standards is shown in the figure below:
+The context of AU PS within the set of HL7 AU standards is shown in the figure below:

 • AU Base defines local concepts for use in an Australian context introducing relevant identifiers, terminology, extensions.

-• AU Core defines a set of conformance requirements that enforce a set of 'minimum requirements' on the local concepts from AU Base, specifying the elements, extensions, vocabularies, and value sets that SHALL be present and how they SHALL be used, along with the RESTful API interactions.
+• AU Core defines a set of conformance requirements that enforce a set of ‘minimum requirements’ on the local concepts from AU Base, specifying rules for the elements, extensions, vocabularies, and value sets, and the RESTful API interactions.

-• Use case IGs (AU eRequesting and AU Patient Summary) build on AU Core to address specific use cases, defining a set of conformance requirements on top of AU Core, using additional building blocks from AU Base as needed.
+• Use case IGs (AU eRequesting and AU Provider Directory) build on AU Core to address specific use cases, defining a set of conformance requirements on top of AU Core, using additional building blocks from AU Base as needed.

 This layering of IGs balances relative adoption and implementation maturity of FHIR and requirements of the use cases involved.